-They are also expensive.
-But becoming an entrepreneur needn’t mean decimating your savings or robbing a bank—in fact, there are four main strategies you can use to start a business on a budget:
+Unfortunately, they are also expensive.
+But becoming an entrepreneur needn’t mean decimating your savings or robbing a bank—instead focus on these five main strategies to start a business on a budget.

 Keeping records allows a businessperson to track unnecessary expenses and do away with them.
 These records also act as evidence in case of a legal tussle.
-And if you save every receipt and keep them as record in a safe location, your deductions at tax time will be easy to calculate (and you won’t miss anything!).
+And if you save every receipt and keep them as record in a safe location, or utilize an accounting service, your deductions at tax time will be easy to calculate.

-Hiring contract professionals such as accountants is a good money-saving strategy for small businesses.
-These professionals can help you discover deductions that you may not have been aware of at first.
-They can also help you effectively track all your business expenses.
-And the value they add to your business comes at a reduced cost—you only hire a contractor for as long as it takes to get the job done, and you don’t need to pay their social security taxes or offer them benefits such as paid time off.
+Besides helping you identify what employees are necessary to operate your business, the value they add to your business comes at a reduced cost.
+You only hire a contractor for as long as it takes to get the job done, and you don’t need to pay their social security taxes or offer them benefits such as paid time off.
 Best of all, you don’t add to your payroll commitments.

 4. Upfront deductions